kaosat-dev/most-gestures/README.md

 #baseInteractionsFromEvents(element)

-#pointerGestures(baseInteractions)
+#pointerGestures(baseInteractions, options)

 what you are likely interested in, is pointerGestures:

 - gestures.presses (used as a basis for the two below)
-- gestures.taps
+- gestures.taps : quick press/tap & release
-- gestures.holds
+- gestures.holds : press/tap for a long time (defined by the longPressDelay)& release
-- gestures.drags
+- gestures.drags : press & move before releasing
-- gestures.zooms
+- gestures.zooms : pinch , scrollwheel etc

-they are all most.js observables , so [the power is yours](https://github.com/cujojs/most/blob/master/docs/api.md) !
+they are all observables , so [the power is yours](https://github.com/cujojs/most/blob/master/docs/api.md) !

+**options** allows you to refine the gestures by modifying the following parameters:
+ - multiTapDelay: time in ms between multiple taps
+ - longPressDelay (default: 250) : time in ms after which a **HOLD** is emitted
+ - maxStaticDeltaSqr (default: 100): maximum delta (in pixels squared) above which we consider a pointer to have moved
+ - zoomMultiplier: (default: 200): zoomFactor for normalized interactions across browsers
+ - pinchThreshold: (default: 4000) The minimum amount in pixels squared the inputs must move until it is fired.
+ - pixelRatio : (default: window.pixelRatio if available)

 examples :